bmeder/causal_strength_structure_uncertainty/README.md

 This repository contains the data, computational models, analysis code, and manuscript source for:

-  **Meder, B., Osman, M., Stephan, S., & Waldmann, M. R.**
+Meder, B., Osman, M., Stephan, S., & Waldmann, M. R. (2026).
+Causal strength under structure uncertainty*
-  *Causal Strength Under Structure Uncertainty*

 The project investigates how causal strength should be estimated when there is uncertainty about whether a causal relation exists.
-We compare different quantities derived from Bayesian causal induction, with a particular focus on **structure-averaged causal strength**, which integrates uncertainty about causal structure with uncertainty about causal strength.
+We compare different quantities derived from Bayesian causal induction, with a particular focus on *structure-averaged causal strength*, which integrates uncertainty about causal structure with uncertainty about causal strength.

 The repository provides the materials required to reproduce the main model comparison, robustness checks, and figures reported in the manuscript.